 Yes.
 Go to our Ohio expedited record update service page and provide your name and case number.
 Our system will tell you if we have received your order, if it is in process, or if the process has been completed.
 It does take time between when an order is granted and when the court submits it to us, so there may be minor delays between when your order is granted by the judge and when the status is available on our website.

 Not necessarily.
 Expedited Record Update Service removes or updates your criminal record that is held by private background check companies that are regularly used when a background check investigation is conducted.
 This service will dramatically reduce the chances that your expunged or sealed record will appear on a background check.

-If you applied for an expungement or sealing with the court, and you paid the $45 fee, then you will receive the benefit.
-Should you decide you do not want your newly sealed or expunged record updated with private background check databases, then you may opt out and not pay the $45 benefit fee.
+If you applied for an expungement or sealing with the court, the court is required to offer you the program under ORC 109.38.
+At the time you would have the option to pay the court clerk $45 to receive the program once your case is granted.
+Should you decide you do not want your newly sealed or expunged record updated with private background check databases, then you may opt out and not pay the $45 fee to the court.

 If you declined/opted-out of the service with the court or if it was not yet offered when you received your granted order, you may sign-up for our private service here: Expedited Record Clearance Update Service

 Contact our firm and we can set you up with our firm’s Expedited Record Clearance Update service.
 If you have a copy of the granted order in hand, then we can provide the service at the special Ohio rate of $45.
 If you no longer have a copy of the granted order, please contact us and we can discuss how to proceed with the service.PDF - Information About The Expedited Record Update Service & Notice of Right To Opt Out